 National

-New Sign National Dissemination Center for Children with Disabilities provides a comprehensive directory of information and resources concerning Early Intervention for babies, aged 0-3, with disabilities.
+New Sign Center for Parent Information and Resources (CPIR) provides a comprehensive directory of information and resources archived from the National Dissemination Center for Children with Disabilities (NICHCY) (which is no longer in existence) concerning such topics as, Early Intervention: An Overview, a great guide to early intervention and finding resources in your state, the Babies and Toddlers with Disabilities.
 Parents can explore articles on such topics as preparing an Individualized Family Service Plan, can learn about the laws that protect their children, and find programs and services available in their state.
+Find a brief roadmap that guides families that are new to disability: New to Disability?.

 For more on the topic of Life Planning: